 Import custom items

-You can import your own 3d models into the Builder.
-This allows you to pick models from a wide selection of free sources in the internet, or to create your own custom models.
+You can import your own 3D models into the Builder.
+This allows you to pick models from a wide selection of free sources on the internet, or to create your own custom models.

 Upload a model

 All custom items are stored in user-created asset packs.
 Each asset pack holds one or many assets.